Axioms for Defeat in Democratic Elections: Escaping impossibility

 Then Arrow's famous Impossibility Theorem can be stated as follows.\footnote{ Arrow considered profiles where each voter's strict preference relation is a strict weak order, whereas we have assumed strict linear orders.
 However, it is well known that Arrow's Theorem can be proved for strict linear order profiles (see, e.g., \citealt[p.~208]{Fishburn1973}).
 In fact, Arrow's Theorem for strict linear order profiles is a corollary of the statement of Arrow's Theorem for strict weak orders, by applying Lemma 3.4 of \citealt{HP2020a}.}

-\begin{theorem}[\citealt{Arrow1963}] Assume $V$ is finite and $|X|\geq 3$.
+\begin{theorem}[\citealt{Arrow1963}] Assume $|X|\geq 3$.
 Any $(V,X)$-SWF satisfying IIA and Pareto has a dictator. \end{theorem} \begin{remark} Since our profiles are profiles of linear ballots, the conclusion of Arrow's theorem can be strengthened to say that $f$ has a \textit{strong dictator}, i.e., an $i\in V$ such that for all $(V,X)$-profiles $\mathbf{P}$ and $x,y\in X$, we have that $x$ defeats $y$ in $\mathbf{P}$ according to $f$ \textit{if and only if} $x\mathbf{P}_iy$, i.e., $f(\mathbf{P})=\mathbf{P}_i$. \end{remark}

-The Split Cycle $(V,X)$-CCR avoids Arrow's theorem due to the following facts: \begin{enumerate} \item We weaken IIA to Coherent IIA.\footnote{Strictly speaking, we have stated Coherent IIA in a variable candidate setting and IIA in a fixed candidate setting, so they are not comparable in strength, but see Proposition \ref{VIIACoherent} in Section \ref{IIAVCCR}.} \item We weaken Arrow's assumption that the defeat relation is a strict weak order to it being acyclic. \end{enumerate} \textit{Neither of these moves by itself} is sufficient to escape Arrow-style impossibility theorems, as we show below.
+The Split Cycle $(V,X)$-CCR avoids Arrow's theorem due to the following facts: \begin{enumerate} \item We weaken IIA to Coherent IIA.\footnote{Strictly speaking, we have stated Coherent IIA in a variable-candidate setting and IIA in a fixed-candidate setting, so they are not comparable in strength, but see Proposition \ref{VIIACoherent} in Section \ref{IIAVCCR}.} \item We weaken Arrow's assumption that the defeat relation is a strict weak order to it being acyclic. \end{enumerate} \textit{Neither of these moves by itself} is sufficient to escape Arrow-style impossibility theorems, as we show below.